FStarLang/FStar/doc/book/part4/part4_pure.rst

 The language consists of expressions ``e``, which include variables ``x, y, z, ...``.
 Assume that all the variables have global scope.
-We leave the rest of the expression forms as underspecified, as the core reasoning rules are also abstract in them.
+We leave the rest of the expression forms unspecified, as the core reasoning rules are also abstract in them.
 The statements ``s`` in the language consist of ``skip`` (a no-op), assignment statement, sequencing, conditionals, and while loops with guard ``e`` and loop